-I’ve always loved the Honda CBR600RR — it looks great, has more modest power than other supersports, and has always been touted as the “comfort” choice among the sporty six hundreds.
+I’ve always loved the Honda CBR600RR — it looks great, has more modest power than other super sport motorcycles, and has always been touted as the “comfort” choice among the sporty six hundreds.

-See also — my complete Honda CBR600RR buyers guide from 2003 to today.
+See also — our complete Honda CBR600RR buyers guide from 2003 to today.

 Are you obsessed with motorcycles?

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

 Cornering ABS via a Bosch IMU (and all-new rider electronics)

 I originally read a rumour published on Cycle World that the 2021 Honda CBR600RR would have cornering ABS, but it has now been confirmed.